fshostme/docs/docs/cs2/becomeadmin.md

 import TabItem from '@theme/TabItem';

 ## Introduction
-How can I become an administrator on my CS2 Pro server for the first time?
-Below, we've provided step-by-step instructions to guide you through the process.
+Wondering how to set yourself as an admin on your CS2 Pro server?
+Follow these step-by-step instructions to get started.

 <span style={{paddingLeft: '0.25rem', paddingRight: '0.25rem', paddingTop: '1px', paddingBottom: '1px', backgroundColor: '#4F46E5', color: '#ffffff', fontWeight: '600', borderRadius: '0.25rem'}}>PRO server only</span>